 The table below sets out the CEO's pay ratio at the 25th, median and 75th percentile employee within the organisation.
-The Group used Option A as defined in The Companies (Miscellaneous Reporting) Regulations 2018, as this calculation methodology for the ratios was considered to be the most accurate method.
-The 25th, median and 75th percentile pay ratios were calculated using the full-time equivalent ("FTE") remuneration for all UK employees as at 31 December 2021.
-The CEO pay ratio legislation allows the exclusion of an element of pay and it was deemed appropriate to exclude the value of share options from the FTE remuneration calculations for UK employees because it proved to be overly onerous to generate the relevant data.
-The value of share options was included in the CEO remuneration and the impact is to increase the CEO remuneration amount by \$748,985 or 42.64%.
+The Group used Option A, as defined in The Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2013, because this calculation methodology for the ratios is considered to be the most accurate method.
+The 25th, median and 75th percentile pay ratios were calculated using the full-time equivalent ("FTE") remuneration for all UK employees as at year end.
+The CEO pay ratio legislation allows the exclusion of an element of pay and it was deemed appropriate to exclude the value of share options from the FTE remuneration calculations for UK employees because it proved to be overly onerous to generate the data.
+As the value of share options is included in the CEO's total remuneration, each of the 2022 and 2021 pay ratios is higher than would be the case had the value of share options for the UK employees been included in the calculation.

-Employees' involvement in the Group's performance is encouraged, with all employees eligible to participate in the discretionary bonus plan and share option schemes.
-The Group aims to provide a competitive remuneration package which is appropriate to promote the long term success of the Group and to apply this policy fairly and consistently to attract and motivate staff.
+All employees are eligible to participate in the discretionary bonus plan and share option schemes which aim to align employees to the performance of the Group.
+The Group provides a competitive remuneration package which is appropriate to promote the long term success of the Group and we apply this policy fairly and consistently in order to attract talent and motivate the workforce.
+During the year the Group reviewed the salaries of the wider workforce and made adjustments to base pay as appropriate based on individual performance and the external market.
 The Group considers the median pay ratio to be consistent with the Group's wider policies on employee pay, reward and progression.

-Financial Year Method 25 th percentile pay ratio Median pay ratio 75 th percentile pay ratio 2021 Option A 31:1 24:1 17:1 Pay details for the individuals are set out below: Pay details for the individuals are set out below: 2021 CEO 25 th percentile pay ratio Median pay ratio 75 th percentile pay ratio • CEO 617,050
+Financial Year Method 25 th percentile pay ratio Median pay ratio 75 th percentile pay ratio 2022 Option A 26:1 20:1 15:1 2021 Option A 31:1 24:1 17:1 Pay details for the individuals are set out below: Financial Year CEO 25 th percentile Median 75 th percentile 2022 Salary (\$) 650,000 44,781 56,914 74,291 2022 Total Remuneration (\$) 1,320,666(1) 50,460 64,450 86,730